FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstorestatusselector.md

 A consignment ID should be provided when checking for a specific consignment, otherwise it will check for any consignment.

-Checks whether a given/any consignment is being updated.

-A consignment ID should be provided when checking for a specific consignment, otherwise it will check for any consignment.

 **Parameters:**